pish-pish/SuperBMD/README.md

 Supported texture formats: I4, I8, IA4, IA8, RGB565, RGB5A3, RGBA32 and CMPR (in other words, all that GC hardware supports except
 for the color-indexed formats).
-Supported wrap modes: ClampToEdge, Repeat and MirroredRepeat
+Supported wrap modes: ClampToEdge, Repeat and MirroredRepeat When using I4 or I8, note that intensity equals alpha.

 ## Attribution
 This project uses a number of external libraries or parts of them in the code which will be listed here